-What happens when I arrive at the X-ray department?
+What happens when I arrive at the x-ray department?

-When you arrive at the X-ray department please book-in at the reception desk where you will be asked to have a seat in the waiting area.
-You will then be shown through to the examination room where the Radiographer will check some details with you and complete a checklist to ensure it is safe for you to have the contrast agent.
-The Radiographer will explain the examination and answer any questions you may have.
-Before starting the examination the Radiographer will ask you to change into a hospital gown in the changing area which is connected to the examination room.
+When you arrive at the x-ray department please book-in at the reception desk and take a seat in the waiting area.
+You will then be shown through to the examination room where the radiographer will check some details with you and complete a checklist to ensure it is safe for you to have the contrast agent.
+The radiographer will explain the examination and answer any questions you may have.
+Before starting the examination, the radiographer will ask you to put on a hospital gown in the changing area which is connected to the examination room.